Spontaneous scalarization: Neutron star scalarization

-The exponential asymptotic behavior of the massive scalar field brings computational challenges to the construction of scalarized \ns{s}, which lead to new numerical approaches~\cite{Rosca-Mead:2020bzt}, which also facilitated the construction of \ns{s} for very negative $\beta_0$ and large scalar field masses. \textcite{Rosca-Mead:2020bzt} showed that for sufficiently negative $\beta_0$ qualitative changes in the strongly scalarized branch of solutions are possible.
-For example, the maximum of the scalar field can be located away from the stellar center and in its most extreme form, these solutions are composed of a highly compact \ns model surrounded by a scalar field shell.
-Also,~\textcite{Tuna:2022qqr} showed that some scalarized solutions in this part of the $(\beta_0, \mu)$-parameter space show indications of metastability: they are stable to small perturbations, but have lower binding energy compared to their \gr counterparts.
+The exponential asymptotic behavior of the massive scalar field brings computational challenges to the construction of scalarized \ns{s}, which led to new numerical approaches~\cite{Rosca-Mead:2020bzt} and also facilitated the construction of \ns{s} for highly negative $\beta_0$ and large scalar-field masses. \textcite{Rosca-Mead:2020bzt} showed that for sufficiently negative $\beta_0$ qualitative changes in the strongly scalarized branch of solutions are possible.
+For example, the maximum of the scalar field can be located away from the stellar center.
+In their most extreme form, these solutions are composed of a highly compact \ns model surrounded by a scalar-field shell.
+Also,~\textcite{Tuna:2022qqr} showed that some scalarized solutions in this part of the $(\beta_0, \mu)$-parameter space gave indications of metastability: they were stable to small perturbations but had lower binding energy than their \gr counterparts.

-An extension of these results to other forms of coupling functions and scalar field potentials is the asymmetron model~\cite{Chen:2015zmx,Morisaki:2017nit}, which realizes proper cosmic evolution and can account for the cold dark matter.
-These works studied a massive scalar field together with a conformal factor ${\mathcal A}(\infty)>0$ [see Eq.~\eqref{eq:action_st}] that suppresses deviations from \gr for large scalar fields.
-Highly negative values of $\beta_0$ together with a range of scalar field masses covering several orders of magnitude were explored, including the case when the scalar field Compton wavelength is much smaller compared to the size of the \ns.
-This can significantly affect the stellar structure, but the interplay of $\beta_0$, the scalar mass and the form of ${\mathcal A}(\varphi)$ can keep the deviations from \gr within observational bounds.
+An extension of these results to other forms of coupling functions and scalar-field potentials is the asymmetron model~\cite{Chen:2015zmx,Morisaki:2017nit}.
+It is interesting because of the fact that the asymmetron model realizes proper cosmic evolution, and it can also account for the cold dark matter. \textcite{Chen:2015zmx,Morisaki:2017nit} focused especially on large scalar-field masses spanning several orders of magnitude and having a Compton wavelength shorter than 10km, which is the typical size of a neutron star.